astuanax/jQuery-plugins/README.md

 stretch

-jQuery plugin to transform imags into resizable / respnsive images.
+jQuery plugin to transform images into resizable / responsive images.